MiraldiLab/maxATAC/docs/readme/prepare.md

 The `prepare` function will convert a BAM file to Tn5 cut sites that are smoothed with a specific slop size.
 The files are converted to bigwig signal tracks and then min-max normalized.
 The `maxatac prepare` function requires `samtools`, `bedtools`, `pigz`, and `bedGraphToBigWig` be installed on your PATH to run.

+The ATAC-seq input is prepared identically for quantitative and binary models: the `*_minmax01.bw` output is the signal track used by `maxatac predict` and as `ATAC_Signal_File` in the `maxatac train` meta file.

 ## Examples

 ### Bulk ATAC-seq